 - Swim cap (optional)

 - Bike – (make sure it’s in good working order, with tires pumped, and brakes checked.
-Kinetic Cycles, an event sponsor opening March, in Arden Town, is offering a free bike check and discounted repairs and merchandise.)
+Performance Bike, the official bike sponsor, can do this for you.)

 - Bike Helmet – (please make sure it fits snug, and is designed to be used for biking)

-- Athletic Shoes – (some athletes like using elastic laces to avoid having to tie shoes, if your interested these can be purchased at Fleet Feet Sacramento an event sponsor)
+- Athletic Shoes – (some athletes like using elastic laces to avoid having to tie shoes)

 - Shirt – (pin race bib number to front)